MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/data-platform-cds-newentity-troubleshooting-mashup.md

 2. In the ribbon, select the **Options** button.
 3. Select the **Export Diagnostics** button.

-In PowerApps, you can access the Query Editor by doing the following:
+In Power Apps, you can access the Query Editor by doing the following:
 1. Go to the **Data** pane, expand it, and then select **Entities**.
 2. Select the ellipsis (...), and then select **Edit Queries**.
 3. In the ribbon, select the **Options** button, and then select the **Export Diagnostics** button.